ayushigeorge/100-days-of-dsa-orless/questions.md

 Given an integer array nums where every element appears three times except for one, which appears exactly once.
 Find the single element and return it.

 You must implement a solution with a linear runtime complexity and use only constant extra space.
+# Day 50
+The cost of stock on each day is given in an array price[] of size n.
+Each day you may decide to either buy or sell the stock i at price[i], you can even buy and sell the stock on the same day, Find the maximum profit which you can get.

+Note: You can only hold one stock at a time.